t24michael/scara-robot-modeling-and-control/README.md

 ## Classical Control

-Each joint motor is controlled using a PID controller.

-The motor produces motion:
-$$
-(q, \dot{q}, \ddot{q})
-$$

-Inverse dynamics generates disturbance torques applied back to the motor.
+Classical control is aimed at controlling the motors of each joint.
+In this configuration the motor is controlled by a PID which determines the necessary voltage to be applied.
+The output of the motor is the set of movements applied to the joint ($q$, $\dot{q}$, $\ddot{q}$).
+These are then sent to the inverse dynamics block that acts as a generator of disturbances applied to the motor.
+To recap, a voltage is applied to the motor which generates a set of movements in the joint and that joint creates a moment which resists the motor which is then applied to the motor.

 ---

 ## DC Motor Dynamic Modelling

-We model:

-- DC motor electrical dynamics
-- Mechanical transmission
+For our system to be as close as possible to reality we will take a holistic approach to modelling.
+This consists of the DC motor and the mechanical transmission.

 ---